Once a sci-fi movie staple and now a reality, artificial intelligence has finally entered the business world.

 Below are seven ways artificial intelligence can enhance inventory management in your business.

-Traditional methods of demand forecasting, such as autoregressive integrated moving averages and exponential smoothing, are becoming antiquated because businesses now generate much more data.
-AI-enhanced inventory management systems can spot demand patterns and use this data for accurate forecasts and optimizing warehouse replenishment plans.
+Traditional demand forecasting methods, such as autoregressive integrated moving averages and exponential smoothing, are becoming antiquated because businesses now generate much more data.
+But AI-enhanced inventory management systems can spot demand patterns and use this data for accurate forecasts and optimizing warehouse replenishment plans.

 Artificial intelligence inventory management enables enhanced and instant forecasts based on real-time data.
 This can be collected from internal and external sources, such as demographics, weather, online feedback and reviews, and social media.

-In terms of artificial intelligence inventory management, algorithms can have a plethora of benefits, including constant monitoring of:
+In terms of machine learning inventory management, algorithms come with a bevy of benefits, including monitoring and optimization of:

 - Cycle times.